bens6477/rock-paper-scissors-lizard-spock/README.md

 1. Click on the Pages tab from the list of options on the left hand side of the page.
 1. Under Source click the drop-down menu labelled None and select main as the branch.
 1. Once saved the link to the page will be provided above the ‘Source’ sub-section upon refreshing.
-1. The live link can be found here - ***
+1. The live link can be found here - https://bens6477.github.io/rock-paper-scissors-lizard-spock/

 ## Credits
 ### Content
+* Any code credits are provided in the [Bugs](#bugs) section.
+* The icons in the footer were taken from Font Awesome.
+* All fonts were imported from Google Fonts.

 ### Media

-<a href='https://www.freepik.com/vectors/business'>Business vector created by rawpixel.com - www.freepik.com</a>
+* The main figure with attacks was taken from the images in this eBay [T-Shirt](https://www.ebay.co.uk/itm/273532646173).
+Each individual attack image was cropped from the parent image above.
+* The trophy winner image was taken from [freepik](https://www.freepik.com/vectors/business).
+* The red cross loser image was taken from [Wikimedia](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5f/Red_X.svg/1024px-Red_X.svg.png).